Though courtesans were involved in sexual activities with the rich, their status was reduced to mere prostitution.

 ‘Mujrewali’ or ‘kothewali’ became generic terms for prostitutes.
 The thin line between the learned courtesans and lowly sex workers vanished.
 ‘Mujra’ became the trend.
 Incidentally, a ‘mujra’ when seen, has an uncanny resemblance with kathak, a classical dance form of India still common today.

 The courtesans performed mujras for British soldiers and other men.
-The men who came to visit them now did not care about hearing poetry or watching inciting dancing and singing, they were just interested in sex.
+The men who came to visit a courtesan did not care about hearing poetry or watching inciting dancing and singing, they were just interested in sex.

 The era of the British Raj is rightly called the dark ages of these heavenly courtesans.